Post thumbnail

 Emulating Graphics/Video

-So just like in the other sections where we had the Central Processing Unit (CPU) to process the system instructions and the Memory Management Unit (MMU) to handle the system memory, for graphics we normally refer to the managment interface as the Picture Processing Unit or PPU for short.
+Just as we have the Central Processing Unit (CPU) to process system instructions and the Memory Management Unit (MMU) to handle system memory, for graphics we typically refer to the management interface as the Picture Processing Unit or PPU.

-The PPU normally renders a pixel at a time, but how do you know the colour of that pixel?
-Well you need to take into account all the background tiles, sprites etc that intersect at that pixel.
+The PPU normally renders a pixel at a time, but how do you know the color of that pixel?
+Well, you need to take into account all the background tiles, sprites, etc., that intersect at that pixel.

 PPU Timing

 But what about timing?
-There is a risk that your emulated PPU will get out of sync with the emulated CPU resulting in all sorts of weird behaviour.
+There is a risk that your emulated PPU will get out of sync with the emulated CPU, resulting in all sorts of weird behavior.

-The simplist way to solve this issue is to run both the PPU and CPU in the same thread and find out how many pixels are drawn to the screen per cpu-cycle.
-That means you can run 1 cpu-cycle then call the PPU to draw that number of pixels and so on in a infinite loop.
-The problem with this is that if the system you are emulating is more recent/powerful it you won’t have enough GHz on your host machine to emulate that system.
+The simplest way to solve this issue is to run both the PPU and CPU in the same thread and determine how many pixels are drawn to the screen per CPU cycle.
+That means you can run one CPU cycle, then call the PPU to draw that number of pixels, and so on in an infinite loop.
+The problem with this is that if the system you are emulating is more recent or powerful, you won’t have enough GHz on your host machine to emulate that system.

 Videos on Emulator Development

-What better way to learn how to write your own emulator that watching people write one themselves.
-This section will link to video tutorials on emulator development, some are follow-along-at-home type and others are just mentioning the core concepts, but all are worth a watch if you are serious about emulator development.
+What better way to learn how to write your own emulator than by watching people write one themselves?
+This section will link to video tutorials on emulator development.
+Some are follow-along-at-home type, and others just mention the core concepts, but all are worth a watch if you are serious about emulator development.

 Apple II Emulator in React and Typescript